Charles, Duke of Vendôme: Treason

 After his meeting with the king, Bourbon retired to his château de Chantelle, still nominally under the cloud of his illness.
 By now this was a ruse, and he was preparing to depart the kingdom.
 On 7 September he wrote letters to many major personages of the kingdom, including the king, and Louise.
 He offered apologetics for his actions as being justified, arguing he only sought to take what was rightfully his.
 That night he made his flight from Chantelle and out of France.
 Though it is difficult for historians to reconstruct his movements over the coming weeks, on 9 October he was in Besançon, then in Italy in December.

 The maréchal de La Palice and the comte de Tende had been instructed to make for Chantelle to locate the connétable.
 However, by the time of their arrival, he had since fled, and they were unable to pursue, not knowing where he had gone.

 It was now time for the king to make his response official.
 On 11 September he wrote a letter urging the bonnes villes (good towns of France) to maintain their loyalty to the crown.
 A large bounty of 20,000 écus was also offered for the parties who would hand over the rebel duc de Bourbon to the king.

-In this dramatic moment, François did not feel in a position to lead his army that was due to cross the Alps into Italy as he had planned.
+In this dramatic moment, Francis did not feel in a position to lead his army that was due to cross the Alps into Italy as he had planned.
 Therefore, command was given to the amiral de Bonnivet.
 The first contingents crossed the Alps at the end of the summer.

 Though his suspicion may have lingered on Vendôme and Saint-Pol for several weeks in the wake of the revelations of Bourbon's betrayal, it quickly passed as it became clear both brothers would remain in their loyalty to the king.
-François therefore was quick to affirm his trust in them both.
+Francis therefore was quick to affirm his trust in them both.
 In October, Vendôme departed for Paris in the company of the bishop of Aix, and the seigneur de Brion to declare that the king had entrusted him with the security of the capital.
 He was before the parlememt of the capital on 5 November.